 What are the other downsides to bankruptcy?

-- If you’ve been made bankrupt it can be harder to get a job or promotion, and it might also affect your current job if you have one; check your contract to find out if there are rules about bankruptcy.
+- If you’ve been made bankrupt it can be harder to get a job or promotion, and it might also affect your current job if you have one.
+Check your employment contract to find out if it includes rules about bankruptcy

-- Your name will go on the Insolvency Register, so people can find out
+- Your name will go on the Insolvency Register

 - Some loans, like student loans, don’t get written off through bankruptcy